djblue/portal/README.md

     make e2e

 NOTE: these aren't fully automated tests.
-The depend on a human for verification and synchronization but it beats having to type everything out manually into a repl.
+They depend on a human for verification and synchronization but it beats having to type everything out manually into a repl.